scottdavis/dsgo/README.md

         []core.OutputField{{Field: core.Field{Name: "answer"}}},
     )

-    // Create a DSPYConfig with the default LLM dspyConfig := core.NewDSPYConfig().WithDefaultLLM(llms.GetDefaultLLM())
+    // Create a ChainOfThought module with the config containing the LLM cot := modules.NewChainOfThought(signature, dspyConfig)

-    // Create a ChainOfThought module
-    cot := modules.NewChainOfThought(signature, dspyConfig)

     // Create a program